w3c/web-advertising/success-criteria.md

 ![Choice Improves Value for Publishers, Marketers and People](images/success-criteria-2.png)

+Choice Improves Value for Publishers, Marketers and People

 The following section outlines the principles to balance the benefits and impacts to stakeholders as we seek to improve web advertising.

 #### IWAG01 Interoperable